wiledal/gulp-include/README.md

   * Takes a `String` or an `Array` of paths.
   eg: `__dirname + "/node_modules"` or `[__dirname + "/assets/js", __dirname + "/bower_components"]`
   * If set, `gulp-include` will use these folders as base path when searching for files.
+  * If set, you can still include files relative to the current file by pre-pending includes with `./`.

 - `hardFail` (optional)